 The exception was the one night we were ‘glamping’ in the desert, every couple had their own large tent featuring a carpeted concrete floor.
 The tent had electric light, a very comfortable large double bed, and a western style flushing en suite toilet.
 All three meals were included every day and naturally all were Indian – usually a buffet style so we could choose and sample whatever we fancied.
 We started in New Delhi because it affords international access via the airport – Delhi is not in Rajasthan but in Uttar Pradesh.

 The map below shows our tour route.
-But rather than we give you a blow by blow explanation of every town we visited, every site we saw, every experience we had, we can summarise by saying this trip gave us a huge variety of everything.
+Rather than a blow by blow explanation, we can summarise by saying this trip gave us a huge variety of everything.

 Although our day to day transport was in a very comfortable large tourist bus, our transport also included: A camel – not a simple tourist ride for a few minutes but 90 minutes travelling from A to B. We have travelled on camels before, but this ride seemed particularly uncomfortable as the terrain was over sand dunes, up and down so at times one was pitched forwards and other times flung back.